AntiAnti/FreeAnimHelpers/README.md

 6. Fill names of feet bones and tip sockets, then right click and select *Apply Modifier*.

 7. Save animation sequence.

+## To Do

+- (for myself) prepare advanced turn in-place animation
+- add/remove root motion
+- reset bones translation to skeleton (for retargeted animations)